Jackthomsonn/home_monitor/README.md

 ## Technologies used

-- Elixir
+- Elixir for the firmware running the Raspberry PI 4
-- NodeJS (Typescript backend)
+- Go lang for serverless functions (Hosted in GCP)
 - Terraform IAC
+- EMQTT for the MQTT broker client